What is a hip fracture?

-While the injury is much more prevalent in the elderly population (because of osteoporosis), younger people have in the past 20 years been breaking their hips in increasing numbers.
+While the injury is much more prevalent in the elderly population because of osteoporosis, younger people in the past 20 years have been breaking their hips in increasing numbers.
 Women are more susceptible to hip fracture than men.
-According to the John Hopkins School of Hygiene and Public Health, 16 percent of white women suffer hip fractures, while only five percent of white men do.
+According to the Johns Hopkins School of Hygiene and Public Health, 16 percent of white women suffer hip fractures, while only 5 percent of white men do.
 Because they suffer from osteoporosis in greater numbers, whites and Asians are more susceptible to hip fractures than are blacks and Hispanics.
 Without proper medical intervention and care, hip fractures can be permanently debilitating or even fatal.
 They can lead to blood clots, urinary tract infections and pneumonia.

 The hip is the joint where the thighbone and the pelvic bone meet.
-It consists of the following:
+The hips are in the region of the body known as the lower trunk; when the body’s lower trunk becomes compromised, many essential activities become difficult to perform.

 - The hip bones (two flat bones that contain the “socket” portion of the “ball-and-socket” hip joints)